AleksanderRDL/P8-Aleks-Fork/Range_QDS/docs/range-qds-dev-tooling-guide.md

-# Developer Tooling Guide For Range_QDS
+# Range_QDS Developer Tooling And uv Environment Guide

-This guide explains how to introduce and use four development tools in the Range_QDS query-driven rework workflow:
+This guide explains how to introduce and use five development tools in the Range_QDS query-driven rework workflow:

+1. `uv`
-1. `jq`
+2. `jq`
-2. `hypothesis`
+3. `hypothesis`
-3. `pytest-regressions`
+4. `pytest-regressions`
-4. `rich`
+5. `rich`

+The project now uses `uv` with `[dependency-groups].dev` in `pyproject.toml`.
+Active project commands should therefore use `uv sync --group dev` and `uv run --group dev -- ...`, not `pip`, `.venv/bin/python`, or `uv --extra dev`.

 The goal is not to add tooling for its own sake.
-The goal is to make the current redesign workflow safer, faster, and easier to reason about.
+The goal is to make the redesign workflow safer, faster, reproducible, and easier to reason about.

-The current project depends heavily on JSON artifacts, strict gates, workload signatures, predictor/selector ablations, and benchmark summaries.
-The best current candidate is promising but still blocked by learning-causality and global-sanity issues.
-Tooling should help expose those problems clearly, not hide them behind prettier logs or brittle snapshots.
+The current project depends heavily on JSON artifacts, strict gates, workload signatures, predictor/selector ablations, benchmark summaries, and repeatable experiment commands.
+Tooling should help expose problems clearly, not hide them behind prettier logs or brittle snapshots.

 ---